scottopolis/popup-zen/readme.txt

 *How do I setup MailChimp?*

-First, add your API key under Holler Box => Settings.
+First, add your API key under Popup Zen => Settings.

 You can find your API key in your MailChimp account under Account => Extras => API Keys.
 Generate a new one if it doesn't exist.

 Save your API key.

-Next, in your Holler Box, choose Mailchimp as the opt-in provider.
+Next, in your Popup Zen, choose Mailchimp as the opt-in provider.
 Add your list ID.
 You can find this under Lists => Your List => Settings => List name and defaults.
 Look on the right side of the screen for List ID.

 Copy/paste that into the MailChimp list ID field and save.